-If your physician confirms your qualifying conditions and believes medical cannabis will be an ideal treatment, they’ll recommend medical marijuana products as part of your treatment plan.
+If your physician confirms your qualifying conditions and believes medical cannabis could benefit you, they’ll recommend medical marijuana products as part of your treatment plan.

 With the physician’s signed certification, you’ll be able to purchase medical marijuana products from approved dispensaries in Louisiana.
 The certification acts as your official medical marijuana patient ID document.

 What information and documents do you need to apply for medical marijuana in Louisiana?

 When submitting your application for medical marijuana, you must provide some information and documents to verify your identity.
 This includes;

 - Completed physician written and signed certification provides proof of your qualifying condition.

 - Louisiana state Id or driver’s license